Skip to content

 In this image, a small wooden pier extends out into a calm lake, surrounded by tall trees and mountains.
 The pier seems to be the only access point to the lake.
 The serene scene includes a few boats scattered across the water, with one near the pier and the others further away.
 The overall atmosphere suggests a peaceful and tranquil setting, perfect for relaxation and enjoying nature.

 You can put your own images in the mounted jetson-containers/data directory.
-The C++ code for llava-cli can be found here.
-The llama-cpp-python bindings also support Llava, however they are significantly slower from Python for some reason (potentially pre-processing)
+The C++ code for llava-cli can be found here .
+The llama-cpp-python bindings also support Llava , however they are slower from Python (potentially handling of the tokens)

 4. Optimized Multimodal Pipeline with NanoVLM